-When the conversation kicks off, Sarah quickly gives a brief of what needs to be done, and states that her budget is £2,000.
+When the conversation kicks off, Sarah quickly gives a brief of what needs done, and states that her budget is £2,000.
 She’s just given an anchor, and that’s Chris’s cue to ignore that anchor altogether.

 How you respond to price buyers or low budget clients requires a bit of acting.
 First, act like you don’t want the job, and instead, act as if you genuinely want to help the client.